ilyes-smaouii/advent_of_code_2024/README.md

 and the different steps of the algorithms, along with awareness of a few subtle technicalities.
 The main idea's always been the same, but it took me a lot of time to get it exactly right.\
 Anyway, moving on.
+### 2025/08/26
+Finished Day 18.
+Part 1 was pretty straightforward, it just took me some time to snuff out some small mistakes I made - e.g. a "<" instead of a ">" -, and then it worked pretty quickly.
+Same for part 2; I tried a brute appraoch, and when I saw it was too slow, I just changed it to a dichotomic approach, which didn't take much to implement.\
+Started looking at Day 19; I already have some idea for part 1, but depending on the data size I don't know if the program can finish quickly enough.
+We'll see when I try.\